kubernetes-sigs/gateway-api/geps/gep-2162/index.md

 ### SupportedFeatures Guidance in GatewayClass

-GatewayClassStatus should only populated Gateway related features.
-The rest, e.i Mesh features should be populated when Mesh resource gets introduced.
+Only Gateway related features should be published on GatewayClass.
+The rest, i.e Mesh features should not be published on Gateway Class, and will likely to be published on a Mesh resource if an when it is introduced (xRef: https://github.com/kubernetes-sigs/gateway-api/pull/3887).
-Please see *Reporting Mesh Features* section for conformance reporting.

 ## Standardize features and conformance tests names